ProtectUK publication date

 How could terrorist drone use manifest in the UK?

 While the technology has been exploited by terrorists overseas, to date there has not been a successful deployment of a UAV in an attack by a terrorist group in the UK.
-However, there is only one known instance in the UK of an alleged terrorist plot using a drone.
+However, there has been a recent case of a terrorism conviction which involved the manufacture of a drone.

 Potential terrorist drones